betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 This is the third of three articles about the AGC.
-In parts 1 and 2, we described the hardware<sup>[1]</sup> and software.<sup>[2]</sup> Here, in part 3, we focus on *applications* by recounting the *user's stories* in applying the AGC to achieve Apollo mission objectives.
+In parts 1 and 2, we described the hardware<sup>[1]</sup> and software.<sup>[2]</sup> Here, in part 3, we focus on *applications* by recounting the *users' stories* in applying the AGC to achieve Apollo mission objectives.
-These user's stories are not to be confused with [*User Stories*](https://bssw.io/items/user-stories/), a formal agile development technique for specifying requirements.
+These users' stories are not to be confused with [*User Stories*](https://bssw.io/items/user-stories/), a formal agile development technique for specifying requirements.

 ### There are no user's stories without verbs and nouns